Understanding the Singapore-UAE Business Corridor

 Universal Requirements (All Visa Types)

-- Valid passport: Minimum 6 months validity, clear biographical page scan
+- Valid passport: Minimum 6 months validity from date of entry, clear biographical page scan with at least two blank pages

 - Educational certificates: Degree certificates, transcripts (notarized translations if not in English)